Al Ain: Health

 The first hospital in Al-Ain was Kanad Hospital (formerly known as Oasis Hospital), established in 1960 by the American missionary couple Drs.
 Pat and Marian Kennedy at the invitation of Sheikh Zayed.
 It is the oldest hospital in Al Ain and the second oldest in the United Arab Emirates.

 Al-Ain is also the home of Tawam Hospital, a training and research hospital linked with the UAE University.
 It was officially inaugurated on 17 December 1979.
 In March 2006, Johns Hopkins Hospital (Johns Hopkins Medicine International) (JHMI) took over the management of Tawam hospital.

 Tawam Hospital is one of the largest hospitals in the UAE with 503 beds, featuring 24 VIP suites, 78 isolation rooms, 48 ER beds, 9 operating theaters and 81 specialty clinics.
 Its oncology centre is the main national cancer treatment centre as well as a regional referral centre.

 Al Ain Hospital (abbr: AAH, also known as Al-Jimi Hospital) is the general hospital delivering health services to all Al-Ain patients regardless of their nationality.
 It is centrally located in the Al-Jimi district and is linked with the UAE University.
 Al-Ain Hospital still occupies old 1970s buildings, but a new building is planned.
 AAH currently has about 450 beds and provides services in all medical disciplines.
 In September 2007, the Medical University of Vienna International (MUVI) took over the management of AAH.

 Places of worship

 Formerly, the city's largest mosque was that of Shaikha Salamah.
 In 2021, the Sheikh Khalifa Grand Mosque became the biggest in the city, as well as one of the largest mosques in the country.

+A Roman Catholic parish St. Mary's Catholic Church is located in Al Ain.

+One of the ordinary streets in Al Ain, where the city is known for its relatively empty roads.
+However, this is a growing concern, as the population is constantly increasing, and the roads are no longer able to accommodate the increase in traffic.